shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 1. Fast and easy **label creation** of your national and international orders.
 1. Automatically receive a **tracking code** for each label.
-1. **Create Handover Notes** conveniently for a smooth and reliable manifesting process in-line with your specific regional requirements for DHL eCommerce.
-1. Use **additional delivery services** as e.g. the visual check of age available via the API of DHL Paket or Cash on delivery by DHL eCommerce in selected countries.
+1. Use **additional delivery services** as e.g. the visual check of age available via the API of DHL Paket or Cash on delivery in selected countries.
 1. Offer **Preferred Delivery Options** to your customers via “Wunschpaket”.
 The customer has the opportunity to select a specific time and date for his delivery.
 1. **Customization** Enable/disable or edit the names of services and set up the handling cost for each DHL shipping service.
 1. Experience **premium support**, timely compatibility updates and bug fixes.